14 Best Things to Do in Danbury (CT)

 You could pass an idyllic day in late-summer or autumn at this 140-acre orchard and market, picking your own apples and taking an old-time hayride to the pumpkin patch.

-Over the course of a few weeks, from the beginning of September to the end of October, a medley of apples will be ready for picking, whether it’s the juicy and sweet Galas early in the season, the crisp and sweet Braeburns later on, or the tart Granny Smiths at the end.
+Over the course of a few weeks, from the beginning of September to the end of October, a medley of apples will be ready for picking.
+These include juicy and sweet Galas early in the season, the crisp and sweet Braeburns later on, or the tart Granny Smiths at the end.

 Blue Jay Orchards grows 15 different varieties and you can time your visit by checking the website.